rust-lang/blog.rust-lang.org/posts/inside-rust/2020-06-24-lto-improvements.md

 Two `rustc` flags are now available to control how the rlib is constructed:

 * [`-C linker-plugin-lto`] causes `rustc` to only place bitcode in the `.o` files, and skips code generation.
-Cargo uses this when the rlib is only intended for use with LTO.
-This can also be used when doing cross-language LTO.
+This flag was [originally added][linker-plugin-lto-track] to support cross-language LTO.
+Cargo now uses this when the rlib is only intended for use with LTO.
 * [`-C embed-bitcode=no`] causes `rustc` to avoid placing bitcode in the rlib altogether.
 Cargo uses this when LTO is not being used, which reduces some disk space usage.

 Additionally, the method in which bitcode is embedded in the rlib has changed.
 Previously, `rustc` would place compressed bitcode as a `.bc.z` file in the rlib archive.
 Now, the bitcode is placed as an uncompressed section within each `.o` [object file] in the rlib archive.
 This can sometimes be a small performance benefit, because it avoids cost of compressing the bitcode, and sometimes can be slower due to needing to write more data to disk.
 This change helped simplify the implementation, and also matches the behavior of clang's `-fembed-bitcode` option (typically used with Apple's iOS-based operating systems).